Management Of Overweight And Insulin Resistant Horses

 - More Exercise: Insulin resistance is reduced by exercise and any amount or increase will be useful.

-- Manage Hay: If you have a horse you suspect is or could become insulin resistant, select forages that have been analyzed and are known to contain low levels of sugars, fructans and starches.
+- Manage Hay: If you have a horse you suspect is or could become insulin resistant, select forages that have been analyzed and are known to contain low levels of sugars, fructans, and starches.
 Contrary to popular belief, grass forages are generally higher in sugars, starches and fructans than legumes such as alfalfa.
 However, legumes are higher in calories so need to be used sparingly.
-Forages with lower calorie levels are actually better for the insulin resistant horse because they can eat more of it throughout the day to avoid insulin dips and spikes without gaining too much weight.
-You can always add in protein, vitamins and minerals with a supplement.
+Forages with lower calorie levels are actually better for the insulin-resistant horse because they can eat more of it throughout the day to avoid insulin dips and spikes without gaining too much weight.
+You can always add in protein, vitamins, and minerals with a supplement.

 - Manage Pasture: Don’t allow obese horses to graze unrestricted on pasture, especially during sunlight, this is when the plants are photosynthesizing.
 During the day is when the sugar content in the leaves and stems is the highest (the plants use the sugars for energy while trying to grow).
 Limit grazing time to overnight or early morning and strongly consider the use of a grazing muzzle (a muzzle with small holes through which the horse can consume much smaller amounts of grass) or put your horse in a dry lot.
 This is preferable to keeping the horse stalled on a continuous basis.

-- Manage Feed Concentrates: It is imperative that the insulin resistant or IR prone horse be fed low sugar and starch concentrates and supplements if feed is needed in addition to hay.
-Products selected for the insulin resistant horse should contain as little fat as possible.
+- Manage Feed Concentrates: It is imperative that the insulin resistant or IR prone horse be fed low sugar and starch concentrate and supplements if a feed is needed in addition to hay.
+Products selected for the insulin-resistant horse should contain as little fat as possible.
 These horses already have impaired fat metabolism due to the high levels of insulin they secrete (insulin suppresses fat metabolism and supports fat deposition).
 Many insulin resistant horses will begin to have heat in the hooves if they are fed rations that contain added levels of fat and high levels of starches and sugars (this signals the beginning stages of laminitis), so stick to a product that supplies protein, vitamins and minerals with high levels of fiber and lower fat.
 Triple Crown Nutrition carries two supplements suitable for easy keepers